What we do

 - Tell you about other goods and services that might interest you.
 We will also let other people do this, and we (or they) may contact you.

-We will only contact you electronically about updates and changes in relation to your account and loans, unless you agree to be contacted for other marketing purposes by ticking the relevant boxes that you will find during the sign-up process.
+We will only contact you electronically about updates and changes in relation to your account and loans, unless you agree to be contacted for other marketing purposes by ticking the relevant boxes that you will find during registration.

-If you don't want to be contacted for marketing purposes, please tick the relevant boxes that you may find during the sign up process or use the ‘unsubscribe’ feature in our electronic communications to opt out if you have already opted in.
+If you don't want to be contacted for marketing purposes, please tick the relevant boxes that you may find during registration or use the ‘unsubscribe’ feature in our electronic communications to opt out if you have already opted in.

 Please note: We don't identify individuals to our advertisers, but we do give them aggregate information to help them reach their target audience, and we may use information we have collected to display advertisements to that audience.